SIDDHESH95-CODE/Udemy-WD/README.md

 Prototype: (__proto__)
     Prototypes in JS are works as a default version of an object.
 You can declare or use these __proto__ object values in any other objects.

-this:
-    Directly declared 'this' inside a function, represents to a window object.